Up to 60% off sofas & mattresses — limited‑time deals.

 How do I know if seat depth is too deep?

-If your back is unsupported unless you add a pillow, or the seat presses behind the knees, it is likely too deep.
+If your back is unsupported unless you add a pillow, or the seat presses behind your knees when you sit all the way back, it is probably too deep.
+That is one of the fastest signs you should not default to a deep-seat sofa.

 Is a deeper sofa always more comfortable?